 - The new economic growth law of 2019 offers a preferential income tax rate for hotels, theme parks, agritourism, ecotourism, and new docks.

-- Income tax in municipalities with less than 200 thousand inhabitants will be 9% for 20 years and this incentive will be in effect until 2029.
+- Income tax in municipalities with less than 200,000 inhabitants will be 9% for 20 years and this incentive will be in effect until 2029.

-- For cities with more than 200 thousand inhabitants, this 9% rate incentive will apply for ten years and will be in effect until 2023.
+- For cities with more than 200,000 inhabitants, this 9% rate incentive will apply for ten years and will be in effect until 2023.

-Investment opportunities in the hotel and tourism infrastructure sector
+Investment opportunities in the tourism and hotel infrastructure sector

-- Ecotourism: Opportunities to invest in hotel infrastructure through hotels in rural areas that capitalize on Colombia’s natural biodiversity.
+- Ecotourism: Opportunities to invest in hotel infrastructure, particularly in hotels in rural areas that capitalize on Colombia’s natural biodiversity.

 - Glamping: The experience of outdoor camping without sacrificing the comfort and facilities provided by traditional hotel accommodation.